 8. Your House Smells Like Sewage

 Sometimes a backup or clog can create a smell that permeates through your home and makes it unbearable to stay in your space.
 Don’t try to power through the smell and tackle the problem, because this is a sign of major plumbing distress.
 You might end up making the problem worse, which means a stronger sewage smell that lasts longer.

 There are many problems that may be causing a sewage smell in your home.
 Sometimes drainpipes aren’t properly ventilated, or they may clog over their lifetime.
 Damage to your property from storms or heavy rains may cause backups in your sewage systems and pumps.
 Clogs in a toilet or pipe may be out of reach or stronger than what a plunger can handle, so the backup is allowed to fester.

 Whenever you smell that something is wrong, it’s time to call the plumber.

 Where should you check if your property smells like sewage?
 It is recommended that you briefly walk your property to see if it is in your home, the drain near your backyard, or at other points of your property.
 Knowing this information can help a plumber narrow their focus and start treating your home immediately.

 Request a Professional Plumber for Any Problem

 If you’re experiencing a plumbing problem that you can’t handle alone, hire a respected local plumber.
 If you’re a resident in the Harrisburg-Lancaster, PA area, turn to Home Climates for your plumbing needs.
-We offer a full set of 24-hour plumbing services.
 Our plumbers are experts in plumbing repairs, maintenance, installation and remodels.
 You’ll receive a fair price for high-quality work, always from a friendly face.
 Don’t settle for less — contact us and experience the Home Climates difference today.